 - Close the lid and set the pressure release valve to "Sealing."
 Press the "Pressure Cook" button and set the timer for 40 minutes.

 - Once the cooking cycle has completed, quick release the pressure.
 Open lid.
 Using tongs, remove and discard bay leaf.
-In a small bowl or measuring cup, whisk together 2 tsp tapioca flour with 2 tsp of cold water to make a slurry.
-Hit Saute on the Instant Pot and wait about 20-30 seconds for the stew to start boiling.
+In a small bowl or measuring cup, whisk together 2 teaspoons tapioca flour with 2 teaspoons of cold water to make a slurry.
+Hit "Sauté" on the Instant Pot and wait about 20-30 seconds for the stew to start boiling.
 While gently and slowly stirring with a fresh plastic spoon, slowly pour the slurry into the bubbling broth.
 Continue to stir for 30 seconds to 1 minute for broth to thicken.
-If you prefer a thicker broth, add additional teaspoons of tapioca flour and cold water (1 tsp flour / 1 tsp water) to the broth in the same manner until it is to your desired thickness.
+If you prefer a thicker broth, add additional teaspoons of tapioca flour and cold water (1 teaspoon flour / 1 teaspoon water) to the broth in the same manner until it is to your desired thickness.

 - Hit Cancel on the Instant Pot, remove the inner pot and place on a hot pad.
 Add frozen peas (if using) to the stew and gently stir.
 The peas will quickly cook in the broth’s residual heat.
 Ladle stew into bowls and serve.

-- Place a large skillet on the stove top on medium high heat and add 2 tbsp of the garlic infused olive oil.
+- Place a large skillet on the stove top on medium high heat and add 2 tablespoons of the garlic-infused olive oil.
 While the skillet is heating up, generously sprinkle the meat with kosher salt and black pepper.
 Once the skillet is hot, using tongs, add and sear meat for 1 minute per side.
 Remove meat to a plate and set aside.